Hastings Racecourse is a horse-racing facility at Hastings Park, four miles from downtown Vancouver.

 History

-The track was originally known as Exhibition Park Race Track but has always been referred to by the public and the media as Exhibition Park.
+The track was originally known as Exhibition Park Race Track, but the public and the media have always referred to it as Exhibition Park.

 July 1, 1939, marked the first time thoroughbred racing used an electric starting gate, the invention of Texan Clay Puett.